Poble Espanyol

 Your app for discovering the city from the heights with the Montjuïc Cable Car: journey, stops and most iconic places.
 A comfortable way to carry your tickets too!

-To get the best out of your visit to Poble Espanyol we recommend you use the audio guides available at the entrance.
-Visitors can see a typical Andalusian district, part of the Camino de Santiago (Way of Saint James) and examples of Romanesque architecture, among other features.
-Together they make up a town with streets, houses, squares, theatres, restaurants and craft workshops.
+To make the most of your visit to Poble Espanyol, the use of audioguides is recommended—they are available right at the entrance.
+Visitors can explore a typical Andalusian neighborhood, a section of the Camino de Santiago, and examples of Romanesque architecture, among others.
+Together, these elements form a true village, with its streets, houses, squares, theaters, restaurants, and artisan workshops.

-In fact, the replicas of the buildings are so true to life that Poble Espanyol has been used as a movie set.
-The last scene of the film Perfume: "The Story of a Murderer", directed by Tom Tykwer, based on Patrick Süskind’s novel, was shot at Poble Espanyol, which doubled as the main square of the town of Grasse.
+- The replicas of the buildings are so true to reality that Poble Espanyol has been used as a film set.
+The final scene of the movie Perfume: “The Story of a Murderer”, directed by Tom Tykwer and based on the novel by Patrick Süskind, was filmed at Poble Espanyol, which stood in for the main square of Grasse.

-At Poble Espanyol you can also visit Fundació Fran Daurel, which has a private collection of contemporary art that includes works by Miró, Dalí and Picasso.
+- Within Poble Espanyol, you can also visit the Fundació Fran Daurel, which holds a private collection of contemporary art featuring works by Miró, Dalí, and Picasso.